CSCfi/csc-user-guide/docs/apps/virusdetect.md

 If a suitable species is not available, then you need to do indexing for their host organism genome before running VirusDetect.

-For example for _Triticum aestivum_ the required BWA indexes can be created with commands:
+For example, for _Triticum aestivum_, the required BWA indexes can be created with the commands:
 ```text
 ensemblfetch.sh triticum_aestivum
 mv Triticum_aestivum.IWGSC.dna.toplevel.fa triticum_aestivum.fa